 This is my favorite app to book.
 Simple reason.
 They offer you 10% back in the form of money you can use to book hotels.
 For every 10 nights you book with Hotels.com you get the average value of these 10 nights back to use in future bookings.
 This is the most generous and amazing loyalty program.
 The downside?
 Hotels.com does not alway have the cheapest prices or the largest inventory but use HotelsCombined and then book with them if they have the cheapest price.

 And if you’d rather not stay in a hotel, check out a more personalised experience with Airbnb.
-In fact, our founder has her apartment in Spain on Airbnb.
+In fact, I have my apartment in Spain on Airbnb and have written extensively about tips for hosting on Airbnb.
 If you are looking to make some money from renting out your flat or room, sign up here.
 Book your next stay with us and you will get S$50 for your first booking.

 If you prefer extravagant travel or are planning a special weekend away to pamper yourself or your loved one, these three sites are for you.
 Tablet offers insight into extraordinary and luxury hotels around the world.
 There is a Tablet community also, where members can leave reviews of hotels they have stayed at.
 They also help you find the best possible prices.
 I love this because they have vetoed the properties so they don’t just list them all.
 If it’s there, I know it is already of a high caliber.

 Mr & Mrs Smith similarly offer services to find the world’s best boutique and luxury hotels and villas.
 Perfect for honeymooners as they provide additional complimentary services on arrival at your hotel and they have a best price guarantee.
 So if you find your stay cheaper somewhere else, they’ll match the price and give you a £50 voucher.
 I like them because of their filtering so you know their hotels are fabulous.
 And because they list smaller boutique places, they tend to be my go-to source of inspiration when visiting a destination.